Peaceful Parenting Your Preteen

 4. Don’t underestimate hormones.

 Your child’s body is changing, creating mood swings, distractibility, competitiveness, and preoccupation with sex.
 What's more, their brains are undergoing an extensive re-wiring, which can make them emotionally volatile.
 Tweens can even find themselves in a full-blown tantrum without understanding how it happened.
 Kindly tell your tantrumming preteen that you see how upset they are and you want to give them time to pull themselves together before you discuss whatever the issue is.
 Ask them if they want you to stay, or to leave the room to let everyone calm down.
 Your preteen doesn't understand his or her moods any more than you do right now.
 Later, give them a big hug, and really listen to what they have to say.
 Even if you can't agree with their position, acknowledge your child's perspective, and work to find a win/win solution.

 5. Don't take it personally!

-When your tween yells at you to drop dead, don’t over-react.
+When your preteen yells at you to drop dead, don’t over-react.
 When they hurt your feelings and you're tempted to withdraw, take a deep breath and stand your ground calmly.
 That doesn't mean you don't kindly demand civility, and it doesn't mean you can't use strategic withdrawals as a chance to regroup, but that you continue to reinforce your love for and connection to your child.
 Your best way to get your tween to act respectfully towards you is to extend respect to her, and to calmly expect it in return.

 6. The tween years are the perfect time to teach values